 Temporary garden fence for dogs

 If your dog is an escape artist and likes to dig, then a temporary dog fence that can be moved around may be the answer.
 A garden fencing solution such as this will work for those who don’t have their dog permanently in one place (for example if your dog lives outside 24/seven).
 These types of dog fences are perfect for dog owners who like to move their dog around the garden and don’t want to have to build a permanent dog fence.
+The Flexipanel fence for dogs is our favourite.

 Metal dog fencing ideas for gardens